ricokaloklo/skymap-overlap/README.md

 ```
 compute_overlap_from_skymaps_pipe --skymap SKYMAP1.fits.gz --skymap SKYMAP2.fits.gz --skymap SKYMAP3.fits.gz
 ```
 so on and so forth.
-There are also other options for example the accounting tag (if you are running on LDG), and the number of samples you want to draw using MCMC sampling.
+There are also other options for example the accounting tag (if you are running on LDG).

 ### Batch downloading skymaps from GraceDB
 You can use `download_skymap` to download skymaps from GraceDB given the GID or SID.
 The simplest usage is